markpwns1/toy-lisp/README.md

 # Toy Lisp
-Just something I made for fun.
-A dynamically typed, functional Lisp.
+Just something I made for fun one morning, not a serious thing.
+A regular old dynamically typed, functional Lisp.

 ## Features
 - Basic error reporting